komshija/SOA/README.md

 ## Usage

-Start the project by navigating to `docker-compose.yml` location and running `docker compose build` command for building the app, when finished run the `docker compose up` command for starting the app.
+Start the project by navigating to `docker-compose.yml` location and running `docker compose build` command for building the app.
+When finished run the `docker compose up` command for starting the app.
 After starting, open the http://localhost:8080/ URL in the browser.
 Dashboard will be displayed where you can monitor sensor readings and test services via API gateway.

 ## Services